 Planning Commission Agenda:

-This weekend at Art in the Park, the Downtown Development Authority launched the new image for the Village.
+The Downtown Development Authority launched the new image for the Village in 2012.
 Reaction has been great!

 Merchandise bearing the new logo is available for sale at Village Hall.